cindychow0101/Weather-analysis-project/README.md

 ## Overview

-This project is designed to collect, store, and analyze weather data from multiple cities using the OpenWeatherMap API.
-It provides functionalities to retrieve current weather information, store it in a SQLite database, and visualize the data with graphs.
-The project also includes a simple GUI for graph selection.
+This project collects, stores, and analyzes weather data from various cities using the OpenWeatherMap API.
+It allows users to get current weather information, save it in a SQLite database, and display the data with graphs.
+There is also a user-friendly interface to choose the graphs users want to see.

 ## Features